Dheeraj8601/DeepLeaf-CNN-Based-Precision-Agriculture-for-Automated-Potato-Leaf-Disease-Classification/README.md

 - JavaScript file handling user interactions.
 - Enables image upload, displays a preview, and triggers API calls for disease classification.

-Note: Adjust the API URL in `script.js` (`const apiUrl`) to match your backend server.
-HTML, CSS, and JavaScript work together to create an intuitive and visually pleasing classification interface.

 ## 4. Additional HTML Pages: Disease Information and Contact

-### disease_info.html:
-- Provides detailed information on two common potato diseases: Late Blight and Early Blight.
-- Describes symptoms and suggests solutions for each disease.
-- Includes a section on general disease management practices.

-### contact.html:
-- Displays a "Contact Us" page with a section introducing the developers.
-- Lists the names of developers along with their respective links.
-- Developers can be contacted through the provided links.

-Note:
-- Ensure to replace placeholder links (e.g., developer links) with actual links in the `contact.html` file.
-- Consistent navigation links are present across all pages for a seamless user experience.

 ## 5. FastAPI Backend and Android App Integration: